1Gift3/Python_Programs/PY4E/Ex_03_03/README.md

 # WHY
-# It would be useful as it introduces conditional statements
+# It would be useful as it introduces you to conditional statements
-# Teaching range checking
+# Also teaching range checking
 # Demostrating basic input validation
 # And great for turning into a function later.